GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/federates.md

 | Status on Message Bus: |Current value always available|Removed when received |
 | Fidelity: |Can be configured with a default value |Can be rerouted and modified through filters |
 | Signal Contents: |Physical units  |Generic binary blobs  |

-3. **Combination federates** - Combination federates make use of both value signals and message signals for transferring data between federates.
-The [Combination Federation](../examples/fundamental_examples/fundamental_combo.md) in the Fundamental Examples learning track introduces a third federate to the [Base Example](../examples/fundamental_examples/fundamental_default.md) -- the combination federate passes values with the battery federate to monitor the physics of the battery charging, and it also passes messages with a controller federate to decide when to stop charging.

 The next three sections present more detail on value federates and message federates, and introduce filters as a method to model communication failure.